trshwetha7/Financial-Insights/README.md

 # Spendlark Money
 **Your Money, Made Clear.**

-Spendlark Money is a personal finance intelligence app that turns raw transaction statements into clear monthly insights, actionable recommendations, and guided coaching.
+Spendlark Money is a personal finance intelligence app that turns raw transaction statements into clear monthly insights, actionable recommendations and guided coaching.
+My motivation to create this comes from the very fact that I am not a financially responsible person :( While I believe that I dont end up spending more than $70 dollars on an item, I end up accumlating 300 items, and this ends up costing more than anything :)))

 ## What This App Does
 - Ingests transaction data from **PDF statements**, **screenshots**, and **CSV files**.